-The new single and music video from Bobby Newberry is “Ride”, a feel-good summer jam he wrote and Sam J Garfield produced, about taking chances and chasing after life’s wildest dreams.
+The latest single and music video from Bobby Newberry is “Ride", a feel-good jam he wrote and Sam J Garfield produced, about taking chances and chasing after life's wildest dreams.

 “Sometimes it's not about the destination but the ride you take to get there," he explains.
 It's especially true in love.
 “There's nothing better than crushing on someone, getting the butterflies, feeling the magic and imagining the possibilities."

 The mood is echoed in the music video, shot in Echo Park and downtown Los Angeles, and co-directed by Newberry and Beno Anastacio.
 It boasts Newberry's dancing in a high-energy clip that features him twirling, bumping and grinding alongside an all-male cast of dancers.

 The making of 'Ride' was high speed, very zero to a hundred.
 We wrote the song and worked it in the studio on the same day.
 After that first session, I knew I had to do a full music video.

 Newberry also appears in his first intimate acting scene in a music video.

 He says he was most nervous about the kissing scene in the video.
 The love interest is played by his friend Joey Gentile, and Newberry admits he needed two shots of tequila to loosen up for it.
 “It was my first time doing a scene like that!
 Luckily, it was the last scene we filmed that day."

 Bobby Newberry has always had a passion for performing.
 As a kid, he was obsessed with Madonna and Michael Jackson.
 At his third-grade talent show, he performed Jackson's “Remember the Time."
 It included the choreography from the song's music video that Newberry taught himself.
 At 14-years-old, he got a job at El Pollo Loco, a local fast food chicken restaurant, to pay for dance lessons.